yorkulibraries/yudl-map/metadata-input-guidelines/note.md

 * handwritten notes on pages or images
 * examining or reading the text of the item (e.g., inconsistent page numbers)
 * supplementary or accompanying information

-# How the note field work in the metadata form

-* Text area
-* Repeatable
-* Not required

 # How should the identifier be filled in?